 Bio

-Much of my postdoctoral research focuses on the ways in which postcolonial literature in English bears witness to the suffering engendered by colonial oppression.
+Much of my research focuses on the ways in which postcolonial literature in English bears witness to the suffering engendered by colonial oppression.
 Through a number of case studies I investigate the specificity of colonial traumas in relation to the hegemonic trauma discourse, analyse the textual strategies deployed to give them literary form, and explore the ethico-political stakes involved in the postcolonial memory work this literature undertakes.
-My latest research examines how, why, and to what effect the memory of the Holocaust is evoked in literary texts that connect the Nazi genocide of the European Jews with other exceptionally destructive, criminal, and catastrophic histories, such as slavery, colonialism, and other gross human-rights violations.
+I also examine how, why, and to what effect the memory of the Holocaust is evoked in literary texts that connect the Nazi genocide of the European Jews with other exceptionally destructive, criminal, and catastrophic histories, such as slavery, colonialism, and other genocides.
+Additional research interests include literary responses to climate change, the representation of perpetrators, and imaginings of Europe and the Congo.

 human beings are human insofar as they bear witness to the inhumanGiorgio Agamben, Remnants of Auschwitz